Fact or Myth: Does Soap Expire?

 Consider factors such as skin type, hygiene, environmental impact, and convenience.
 Bar soap is more eco-friendly, with minimal packaging and lower cost, but may harbor bacteria if left damp.
 Liquid soap’s pump dispenser is more hygienic and offers extra hydration, yet usually comes in plastic bottles and costs more.
 Refill pouches for liquid soap reduce plastic waste.

-Note that bar soaps often have neutral pH, while liquid soaps can vary.
 Choose bar soap if you prioritize sustainability, budget, and travel-friendliness; choose liquid soap for ease of use, communal settings, and moisturizing formulas.
 Ultimately, select based on your skin sensitivity, usage context, and personal preference.

 Most traditional bar soaps don’t “expire” in the way food does, but their quality can decline over time.
 Natural fats and oils in soap can oxidize and become rancid after roughly 2–3 years, causing off-odors or discoloration.